 Once again, individual approaches to book reviewing are encouraged; we prefer reviewers to engage with the substantive issues raised by a book and mount arguments of their own rather than simply giving a chapter-by-chapter summary and evaluation.
 The typical length for reviews is between 1000 and 2000 words, though it’s fine to write at greater length if this seems warranted.
 We are also receptive to proposals for “essay-reviews” which may cover more than one book or use a single book as a starting-point for a wider discussion.
 Page references should be given for all quotes.
 All reviews should have titles (e.g. “Energy Unleashed: Leos Carax by Fergus Daly and Garin Dowd”).
 Generally, images are not required for shorter book reviews.

-When expressing interest on profiling a Director, please outline your impression of their place in cinema history, how you would approach your subject and a couple of paragraphs on what you would include in the essay (following the guiding points below).
-It is essential to have seen the bulk of the Director’s work (except where prints may have been destroyed or lost) and be intimate with critical writings on and/or by him/her.
+When expressing interest on profiling a director, please outline your impression of their place in cinema history, how you would approach your subject and a couple of paragraphs on what you would include in the essay (following the guiding points below).
+It is essential to have seen the bulk of the director’s work (except where prints may have been destroyed or lost) and be intimate with critical writings on and/or by him/her.
 However it is also important to admit any gaps in your viewing, particularly if the film/s have not been distributed or screened often (as lack of adequate distribution or exhibition opportunities inevitably feed into a Director’s place in cinema history).
-Expressions of interest for a Great Directors profile should be sent to editor[at]sensesofcinema.com.
+Expressions of interest for a Great Directors profile should be sent to tim[at]sensesofcinema.com.

 Each individual profile includes a critical essay, filmography, bibliography and web resources.
 The essay should run between 3000 and 5000 words, and should include biography, analyses of individual films (including neglected works), historiography of your subject (if applicable) and critical appraisal.
 Films need not necessarily be discussed in a chronological order but most if not all of the director’s career must be covered.
 The essay should be evaluative as well as descriptive and show evidence of deep research and new insight into the subject.
 The positing of a thesis is encouraged, particularly with respect to under-appreciated directors.
 Your essay may have an additional title if you wish and sub-headings are encouraged if the essay is particularly long.

 The filmography should list in forward chronological order all of the films directed (including co-direction credits and portmanteau films).
 You may include Other Credits under this, and this is particularly encouraged if the Director was also prolific in other areas (e.g. screenwriting); please include the director of these films in this list as well.
-Bibliography should aim to be as complete as possible, including books, articles, anthologies, CD-ROMs and other relevant (non-web) sources.
-If you wish to include sources that you have referred to in your essay but that are not directly related to the Director, you may do so as Works Cited.
+Bibliography should aim to be as complete as possible, including books, articles, anthologies and other relevant (non-web) sources.
+If you wish to include sources that you have referred to in your essay but that are not directly related to the director, you may do so as Works Cited.
 Web Resources should include online pages or websites that offer useful and intelligent further insight into the Director.
 As with other sections of the journal, please refer to previous Great Director profiles for formatting guidelines.
 If appropriate, Great Directors essays may be submitted for refereeing.

 The key purpose of these annotations is to provide a context for the further appreciation of a specific film by discussing aspects of its production and critical history, by providing a reading of its aesthetic qualities, by analysing its place within a series of related contexts (a particular national cinema, the work of a director, actor, etc.), and so on.
 They also provide a forum for the sustained discussion and close textual analysis of individual films, while contributing to a substantial database of such writing.
 Generally, the annotations should generate further discussion and demonstrate a genuine passion or enthusiasm for the chosen film (though they may also be explicitly critical).
 There are no set guidelines for the form these annotations should take, but essentially we do not want reviews that mostly recount the plot and provide relatively superficial value judgements.
 We want your annotations to contribute as much as possible to the critical understanding of your chosen film and not just reiterate received opinion.
 Feel free to discuss your particular approach with us.